 Learning about the ghosts and monsters of Central and South America is a fun history / myths and legends lesson to enjoy with your children.
 It’s pretty interesting just how many monsters you can find haunting this area of the world.
-Halloween is a perfect time to learn more about the monsters of Central and South America too, but don’t let it stop you if it isn’t October; they a fascinating bunch of critters, and we’ve got them for you to play with on the site now!
+Halloween is a perfect time to learn more about Central and South American monsters too.
+But don’t let it stop you if it isn’t October.
+They are a fascinating bunch of critters, and we’ve got them for you to play with on the site now!

-Lonely Planet Kids’ Atlas of Monsters and Ghosts
+Lonely Planet Kids’ Atlas of Central & South American Monsters and Ghosts

 This book will help you dig deeper into the mysteries and stories of monsters and ghosts that haunt Central and South America to this date.
 Back in the 1800s and 1900s, many ghosts started to be seen in and around this area.
 There are many folk tales about such ghosts, and today we’ll help you with some material to learn more about these creatures thanks to Lonely Planet Kids.

 Below you’ll find a list of the monsters found within the colouring page download.
 It’s fun to learn more about each of the central and South American monsters while colouring them and learning how to defeat each of them.
 Every monster and ghost has a weakness, which one will you be able to fight off?

 Originating in the 1800s to 1900s La Llorona is a folk tale about a woman, named Maria, who drowns her children in the river due to the rage that she felt when her husband left her for a younger woman.
 While there are many variations of this folk tale, many people enjoy learning more about the ghost we call La Llorona during the Halloween season.

 Instead of raising her sons, she felt such sadness and anger that her husband left her, she drowned her two sons.
 Today, she can be seen as a “weeping woman” who walks near bodies of water located in Central and South America in sadness for eternity.

 Whether you enjoy a spooky tale or not, there’s a monster out there for you!